rbleattler/mdop-docs/mdop/mbam-v25/planning-for-mbam-25-group-policy-requirements.md

 The **MDOP MBAM (BitLocker Management)** GPO node contains four global policy settings and four child GPO nodes: **Client Management**, **Fixed Drive**, **Operating System Drive**, and **Removable Drive**.
 The following sections describe and suggest settings for the MBAM Group Policy settings.

-**Important**
+> [!IMPORTANT]
-Don't change the Group Policy settings in the **BitLocker Drive Encryption** node, or MBAM won't work correctly.
+> Don't change the Group Policy settings in the **BitLocker Drive Encryption** node, or MBAM won't work correctly.
 MBAM automatically configures the settings in this node for you when you configure the settings in the **MDOP MBAM (BitLocker Management)** node.

 ### Global Group Policy definitions